Second-Order Fast-Slow Stochastic Systems: Fast-Slow Second-Order Systems with Fast Diffusion

-Our main effort in this section is to consider system \eqref{eq:F-setup} and to establish LDP for the family of the processes $\{(X^\eps,\mu^\eps)\}_{\eps>0}$ with $\mu^\eps$ being the empirical process associated with $Y^\eps$ as in \eqref{eq-mu}, where $(X^\eps,Y^\eps)$ is a solution of the second-order differential equation with random environment given in \eqref{eq:F-setup}.
+We say that a family of random elements of $\mathbb S$ obeys the LDP if the family of their laws obeys the LDP. }\end{deff} Our main effort in this section is to consider system \eqref{eq:F-setup} and to establish LDP for the family of the processes $\{(X^\eps,\mu^\eps)\}_{\eps>0}$ with $\mu^\eps$ being the empirical process associated with $Y^\eps$ as in \eqref{eq-mu}, where $(X^\eps,Y^\eps)$ is a solution of the second-order differential equation with random environment given in \eqref{eq:F-setup}.
 Such a solution is defined as follows.

 One can rewrite \eqref{eq:F-setup} as